squarepupil/website-pages/src/nav.md

 that will toggle the menu.

 It removes the active class from anything it finds.
-If the index is the same as the active class, then we are done.
+If the index is the same as the active class, then we are done (remove lightbulb small size).
 Otherwise, we need to activate it which is what we do after the loop.

     function (ind) {